Antoni Lange: Narrative poems

-Lange wrote also A Song of Płanetnik, a narrative poem referring to the character of Płanetnik.
+Lange also wrote A Song of Płanetnik, a narrative poem referring to the character of Płanetnik.
 In pagan Slavic mythology a płanetnik was a guardian spirit of clouds and a lonely dreamer who predicted the weather.
 It was thought that płanetniks were the lost souls of those who had committed suicide and victims of murder.
 One would call them by sprinkling flour into the wind or fire.
 A Song of Płanetnik by Lange tells the story of a young sensitive man who lost touch with reality and set off on the path of solitary existence.